DanielSPacheco/facial-gateway-intelbras/README.md

 Users, cards, and faces are independent entities Automatic image preprocessing for firmware compatibility Safe for Raspberry Pi / embedded gateway usage

+## Security Notes

+- The Gateway runs only inside the local network
+- No inbound ports are required
+- All remote control is job-based and outbound-only
+- Safe for corporate and residential environments